ray-project/ray/doc/source/tune-tutorial.rst

 Early Stopping with ASHA
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Now, let's integrate an early stopping algorithm to our search - ASHA.
-ASHA is a scalable algorithm for principled early stopping.
-How does it
+Let's integrate an early stopping algorithm to our search - ASHA, a scalable algorithm for principled early stopping.

-work?
+How does it work?
 On a high level, it terminates trials that are less promising and
 allocates more time and resources to more promising trials.
 See `this blog post <ttps://blog.ml.cmu.edu/2018/12/12/massively-parallel-hyperparameter-optimization/>`__ for more details.

-Now, let's use this algorithm.
-With this, we can afford to **increase the search space by 5x**, by adjusting the parameter ``num_samples``.
+We can afford to **increase the search space by 5x**, by adjusting the parameter ``num_samples``.
 See the `Trial Scheduler section <tune-schedulers.html>`__ for more details of available schedulers and library integrations.

 .. literalinclude:: ../../python/ray/tune/tests/tutorial.py
    :language: python